 Root Out the Real Issues

 If a monogamous relationship is what you both signed up for, then cheating isn't part of the deal, and a troubled relationship isn't an excuse, said Coleman.
-In addition to rebuilding trust, Coleman added that working to improve other areas like communication and time spent together (your sex lives too), "can be reassuring to both that cheating is less likely to occur."
+In addition to rebuilding trust, Coleman said that working to improve other areas like communication and time spent together (like your sex lives), "can be reassuring to both that cheating is less likely to occur."